ROBINTsrl/LeptonVid/README.md

 # LeptonVid
 ### FLIR Lepton 3 SPI / GPIO streaming console application

 This program is a very simple tool to retrieve frames/pictures from __FLIR Lepton 3__ modules and print them on standard output.

 There are many tools like this over there but I found many of them to have very big frame syncronization issues that I've not been able to fix.

-This application was written for use on __RaspberryPi 0 W__ boards connecting the __Lepton 3 Module__ (with an adapter board) trough _SPI_ port.
+This application was written for use on __RaspberryPi 0 W__ boards connecting the __Lepton 3 Module__ (with an adapter/breakout board) trough _SPI_ port.
 To achieve the maximum performances and avoid synchronization issues I'm using an extra _GPIO_ pin on which I received a VSYNC interrupt signal from the __Lepton 3__ module itself (see chapter [4.2.3.3.3 Frame Synchronization](https://www.flir.com/globalassets/imported-assets/document/flir-lepton-engineering-datasheet.pdf)).

 As suggested by __Luke van Horn__ in [his project](https://github.com/lukevanhorn/Lepton3) is better to increase SPI device buffer size to increase overall performances (on __RPi0W__ boards)) adding `spidev.buffer=131072` to `/boot/cmdline.txt`